Cross-Sectional Sector Momentum Rotation Strategy

 Portfolio NAV vs SPY

 Both series are normalized to $100,000 starting on the first actual trade date (September 3, 2024) for a fair comparison.
+We can see that we significantly underperfom the S&P, the past 2 years have been very bullish, this causes issues that will mention in the discussion

 Monthly Returns — Strategy vs SPY